radioation/SGDKRocks/05_menacer/README.md

 ### Lookup Tables
 Some searching brought me to [this](https://gendev.spritesmind.net/mirrors/eke/gen_lightgun.pdf) pdf.
 It points out that :
+* The Vertical values can be directly converted to a Y pixels.
 * The Horizontal values reported are equivalent to two screen pixels
 * Commercial games use a lookup table to map Horizontal values to screen pixels
-* The Vertical values can be directly converted to a Y pixels.

 So I made lookup table that can hold the full range of possible values reported by `JOY_readJoypadX()` including the gap.
+I populate the table with screen coordinates starting at -40 (just a guess) and incrementing by 2.
 ~~~c

 static fix32 xLookup[ 256 ];  // full rangeA for JOY_readJoypadX()